cypromis/lizardfs/docs/source/index.rst

 ..
-LizardFS documentation master file, created by sphinx-quickstart on Fri Aug 26 12:33:14 2016.
+LizardFS documentation master file, created by Michal Bielicki sphinx-quickstart on Fri Aug 26 12:33:14 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.